-- 1) Attend all planning meetings, STAR Program sessions, and staffing with supervisors. - 2) Complete weekly, monthly, and semester paperwork for assigned STAR Program members. - 3) Coordinate weekly group sessions. - 4) Mentor and train assistant students. - 5) Complete other assigned job duties as needed. - What are the benefits of being a graduate student member of the STAR Program? - In addition to providing a community service to members, the STAR Program provides an excellent opportunity for students to gain experience in interacting with adults who have post-stroke communication difficulties (including aphasia) or other diagnoses such as primary progressive aphasia, as well as adults who serve as caregivers.
-Students (under supervision) earn ASHA-required clinical clock hours in the areas of adult and geriatric prevention and speech, language, and hearing assessment and/or intervention. - How do I become a graduate student member of the STAR Program? - Email the STAR Program Director, Dr. Melinda Corwin, at melinda.corwin@ttuhsc.edu a maximum 200word essay explaining why you are interested in participating in the STAR Program and/or how you think you will be beneficial to the program.
-Dr. Corwin and the other STAR Program clinical supervisors (Ms. Carolyn Perry, Ms. Melissa Whitaker, Ms. Samye Hildebrandt, and Ms. Susan Sneed) will review all essays and notify you regarding whether or not you have been selected to participate prior to the semester in which you will begin.
-Note: If you are selected as a STAR Program clinician member, it will count toward your adult language lab credit during the fall semester and will not be a schedule/class conflict.
-Application Deadline: July 7th.
+- 1) Attend all planning meetings, STAR Program sessions, and staffing with clinical instructors. - 2) Complete weekly, monthly, and semester paperwork for assigned STAR Program members. - 3) Coordinate weekly group sessions. - 4) Mentor and train assistant student clinicians. - 5) Complete other assigned job duties as needed. - What are the benefits of being a graduate student member of the STAR Program? - In addition to providing a community service to members, the STAR Program provides an excellent opportunity for students to gain experience in interacting with adults who have post-stroke communication difficulties (including aphasia) or other diagnoses such as right hemisphere syndrome or primary progressive aphasia, as well as adults who serve as care partners.
+Students (under supervision) earn ASHA-required clinical clock hours in the areas of adult and geriatric prevention and speech, language, and hearing assessment and/or intervention. - How do I become a graduate student member of the STAR Program? - Email the STAR Program Director, Dr. Melinda Corwin, at melinda.corwin@ttuhsc.edu a maximum 200-word essay explaining why you are interested in participating in the STAR Program and/or how you think you will be beneficial to the program.
+Dr. Corwin and the other STAR Program clinical supervisors (Ms. Carolyn Perry, Ms. Melissa Whitaker, Ms. Katie Moss, Ms. Sarai Granados, and Ms. Brooke Ward) will review all essays and notify you regarding whether or not you have been selected to participate prior to the semester in which you will begin.
+Note: If you are selected as a STAR Program clinician member, it will count as one of your clinical assignments and will not be a schedule/class conflict.
+You must be in good standing clinically and academically to participate in the STAR Program.
+Application Deadline: July 7.